pocomane/brewed-in-the-apocalypse/bita.md

 obviously now you need to find another way to reach your destination.
 ```

-__Assign an harm__ - when you have to assign an harm, chose one or few words
+__Assign an harm__ - when you, the scenarist, have to assign an harm, chose one or few words
 that represent physical injuries, mental stress, or any other negative
 condition that make sense for the setting; the target protagonist adds such
 harm to eir character sheet.
 Obviously the chosen harm must follow by the